susji/lilmon/README.md

 As all lilmon metrics are just columns in a SQLite table, they can be transferred outside their host of origin with relative ease.
 It's just not something I'm especially interested in.

-## How do I access the values lilmon has gathered?

-First make sure you have `sqlite3` installed.
-Then you can do something like the following to get the 10 latest measurements for metric `METRIC_NAME`.

-    $ sqlite3 'file:/var/lilmon/db/lilmon.db?mode=ro' \
-          'SELECT * FROM lilmon_metric_METRIC_NAME ORDER BY timestamp DESC LIMIT 10'

-Note the `mode=ro` part for read-only.

 ## Warning about user privileges